vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 The Starting Day of the Solar Year In the Vedic age, the year-beginning was related "probably to one of the cardinal days of the year, but we do not know which cardinal day it was.
 The Vedānga Jyotiṣa started the year from the winter solstice day, Brāhmaṇas started the year from the Indian Spring (Vasarthe phen the tropical (Sāyana) "longitude of the sun amounted to 330°.

-The Siddhantic astronomers must have found a confusion, and so fixed up a rule for fixing the year. beginning, which we have just now dicussed.
+The Siddhāntic astronomers must have found a confusion, and so fixed up a rule for fixing the year. beginning, which we have just now dicussed.
 These rules amount to :

 242